koor-tech/handbook.koor.tech/docs/handbook/finance.md

 - Annual or monthly compensation in USD$
 With the new hire's information, Accounting will help to pre-generate the monthly invoices for the next 12 months on behalf of the new hire.
 If there are any exceptions on this, please notify Accounting by sending an email to [accounting@koor.tech](mailto:accounting@koor.tech).

-Since the team members in Pilot are mostly based outside of the US and the processing time of non-US payment varies, Accounting has developed a monthly payment calendar to streamline the payment schedule and to allow the funds to arrive on or before the last day of each month.
+Since the team members in Non-US Employee Management are mostly based outside of the US and the processing time of non-US payment varies, Accounting has developed a monthly payment calendar to streamline the payment schedule and to allow the funds to arrive on or before the last day of each month.

 For new hires who joined on or before the 22nd of a given month, Accounting will try to include the new hire in the monthly payment schedule.
 If a new hire joined after the 22nd of a given month, Accounting may need to run an off-cycle payment for the new hire.
 Accounting will notify the new hire when the payment will arrive in the situation of an off-cycle payment.